populationgenomics/team-docs/new_repository.md

 ```

 Install pre-commit and pylint into your project environment with pip or conda.
 You don't
-need to install flake8 or other tools, as pre-commit will do that for you:
+need to install flake8 or other tools, as pre-commit will do that for you.

 ```sh
 conda install -c conda-forge pre-commit pylint